Topics Related to Early voting

 The final chance for voters to make their voice heard is Tuesday, Election Day.

-North Carolina residents: If you are a citizen of the United States, will be at least 18 years old by Election Day, and are not serving a felony sentence, you are eligible to vote.
+North Carolina residents: If you’re a U.S. citizen, will be at least 18 years old by Election Day, and not serving a felony sentence, you’re eligible to vote.

 More than 4 million North Carolina voters have cast ballots in this election.